Jurata: History

 Jurata was established in the interwar period (1928) as a Polish sea side resort, popular especially among Varsovians.
 Its name comes from the Lithuanian Goddess Jūratė which in Polish is spelled as Jurata.

 During the German occupation of Poland (World War II), several Poles from Hel were enslaved as forced labour to serve new German colonists in Jurata.

+On 27 June 2026, Jurata was the location of an informal summit attended by President of Poland Karol Nawrocki, President of Estonia Alar Karis, President of Latvia Edgars Rinkēvičs, President of Lithuania Gitanas Nausėda and President of Romania Nicușor Dan, with talks focusing on cooperation on the eastern flank of NATO.